yezzey-gp/gp_relaccess_stats/README.md

 Another useful function is `relaccess_stats_dump()`, which simply moves cached stats from shared memory to temporary files in pg_stat directory.
 This function is cheaper than `relaccess_stats_update` but will evict stats cache if needed.
 Though, stats in temporary files can also get lost.
 Hence, it is recommended to stick with frequent `select relaccess_stats_update()` calls.

+To better understand when it's time to dump or update the stats one might check `select mdb_toolkit.relaccess_stats_fillfactor();`.
+It will show current usage of stats hash table in percents.
+For example if shared memory for our relaccess hash table is 70% full we will get relaccess_stats_fillfactor=70.
+It would be a good idea to dump or update when fillfactor is around 70%.

 ### Limitations and gotchas
 There is a number of interesting edge-cases in this simple extension:
 * `relaccess_stats_root_tables_aggregated` shows info only about tables that exist **now**.
 We simply can`t get information about inheritance relationship for deleted tables.